-Have you booked your Disney Dream Cruise, packed your bags, and purchased your plane tickets?
+Have you booked your Disney Dream Cruise, picked your stateroom, and purchased your plane tickets?
 Are you ready to set sail on one of the greatest cruise lines there is?
 Before you jump on board the Disney Dream for your magical journey, double check your luggage because you may be missing a few things you wish you had!

 Take a look below at 10 items you didn’t know you needed for a Disney cruise.
-Chances are, these couple of items aren’t on your list but should be.
-Here is what you need to know.
+Chances are, at least a few of these items aren’t on your list.

 Affiliate links are included for your shopping convenience.

 Cabin doors aboard Disney cruise lines are a work of art.
 Guests decorate their doors with décor of all kinds, mostly Mickey Mouse body parts or other favorite characters.
 While on our cruise I spotted several elaborately decorated doors and wished I had thought to order them.
-Grab some Disney magnets or order custom made ones on Etsy and Ebay so you can add some pop to your cabin door too.
+Grab some custom Disney magnets on Amazon or order personalized magnets on Etsy so you can add some fun to your cabin door too.
 I bet it makes finding your stateroom much easier too!

 Pirate night is one of the big party nights on the cruise.
-Disney will leave bandanas in your room for you, but if you want additional pirate swag you will need to buy it on the boat or pay top dollar onboard.
+Disney cast members leave bandannas in your room for you, but if you want additional pirate flair you will need to buy it before you get on the boat or pay top dollar onboard.
 Instead, be prepared and hit up the dollar store prior to boarding or find adorable pirate wear so you can take your own.
 We got the kids cute costumes.
 Lucky for us, they loved the costumes so much, we were got our Halloween shopping done months early.